borjkhani/SCC_PCB/README.md

 Ensure the following files and folders are present in your working directory:

-- `components` __Folder__: Contains essential components required for the simulation, such as neuron models and synapse definitions.
+- `components` folder: Contains essential components required for the simulation, such as neuron models and synapse definitions.
 - `config.bionetFT1.flash.json`: A configuration file specifying parameters and settings for the simulation.
 - `FT1.ipynb`: The Jupyter notebook that you will execute to run the simulation.